 Always perform regular maintenance on your portable AC to never let it get to that point in the first place.

-Below, we’ll go over a few things that you can do to prevent mold, mildew, and bacterial growth.
+Below, I’ll go over a few things that you can do to prevent mold, mildew, and bacterial growth.

 Clean the air filter